Mother, Three Daughters Found Dead

 The small town of Wolcottville, with a population of just over 1,000 residents, has been deeply affected by the incident.
 Neighbors expressed shock and grief over the loss of the young family.
 A memorial has been steadily growing outside the Hughes home since Tuesday, as community members come together to mourn.

 Jonathan Newell, identified as the father of the three girls, has started a GoFundMe campaign to help cover funeral expenses.
-The fundraiser has garnered significant support, raising over $30,000 in a short period.
+The fundraiser has garnered significant support, raising almost $44,000 in a short period.
 In a statement on the GoFundMe page, Newell suggested that Rebecca “took them with her when she passed,” though officials have not confirmed any details about the nature of the deaths.

-Neighbors reported seeing the three girls playing outside and are in disbelief that they are gone.
+Neighbors reminisced about seeing the three girls playing outside and are in disbelief that they are gone.

 “I wish it could have been me instead of those girls because I’ve lived my life, and they didn’t even have a chance,” said Pam Laughlin, who knew the girls from Vacation Bible School.